Culture Under Attack: Heartbreaking Destruction Explored In Three Free Imperial War Museum Exhibitions

 Artefacts from destroyed sites and stories of witnesses show what it was like to see your home city bullet-riddled or on fire, driving home how devastating war can be.
 The layout of pictures on the walls — showing a bombed out building in Homs, Syria next to the devastation around St. Paul's after a bombing raid by the Luftwaffe — is particularly effective, making visitors recognise that destruction of heritage and homes impacts everyone.

 This is what I want to see from a museum — a powerful and thought-provoking exhibition that gives me plenty of information and keeps me thinking about the issues it raised days later.

 That's just one of three exhibitions running simultaneously at the museum.
-It's s heavy going, and I'm starting to feel it, but the issued covered are important and perseverance proves well worth it.
+It's heavy going, and I'm starting to feel it, but the issues covered are important and perseverance proves well worth it.

 In the next gallery, the museum charts how its works were evacuated during the second world war, showcasing the classification system for deciding which works were saved, including each work's priority level.
 It had me wondering how CRW Nevinson's heartbreaking Paths of Glory, showing two dead soldiers, could be classed as priority two rather than one.
 Though even more problematic, and a sign of those times, is that of the 280 works earmarked for saving, not one was by a woman — cue eye roll.

 The third exhibition feels a lot more energising, with pumping music filling the space, the bass vibrating the bench I'm sat on.
 Yet it's also highly politicised, as music is an integral part of culture, and it's important to preserve the funky sounds of Malian music when a hardline version of Shari'a law is trying to silence it.

 Each of the three exhibitions needs a lot of time and brainpower to fully process.
 Thankfully they're all free and on until next year so I'd recommend splitting it into at least two visits.